pkivolowitz/CSC4730-Fall-2023/projects/p3/README.md

 ## What to Hand In

-Zip your two source code files together and submit that.
+Zip your source code files together and submit that.

 ## Partners